 The total number of bias incidents on campus has now reached 29, but the frequency of these events seems to be decreasing as the previous incident reported by DPS was on Feb.
 8 – 12 days prior to this one.
 It is also the eighth bias-related incident at Day Hall, accounting for about 28 percent of the total incidents.

 Day Hall is primarily a freshman dormitory along with Flint Hall located on “The Mount.”
 Flint Hall has only experienced one bias-related incident.
 The only other dorm to have had more than one bias-related incident this school year is Haven Hall.

-DPS has had no other updates regarding this particular incident, but encourages students to notify them with any information that may pertain to the investigation.
-Additionally, students file reports at the STOP Bias website.
+DPS has had no other updates regarding this particular incident but encourages students to notify them with any information that may pertain to the investigation.
+Additionally, students file reports on the STOP Bias website.
 Reports are investigated only if “the reporter chooses or if the nature of the incident requires DPS involvement.”

 From Crouse-Hinds to the University Senate, from a digital petition to classroom discussion, some of SU’s faculty members are actively engaging with the student-led #NotAgainSU protests.

 Eileen Schell, a professor of writing and rhetoric, began a faculty – which shortly began a school-wide – petition that called for the suspensions to student protestors to be lifted.
 The petition, which now has more than 500 signatures, is comprised of students, staff and faculty alike.

 “I am appalled at how harshly the (administration) has treated these student protesters,” Mark Rupert, professor of political science, said in an email.
 “It is outrageous in so many ways, it’s unfair to individual students, perpetuates racial divisions at SU and poses a real threat to free speech on our campus.”

 Rupert, in addition, said that the university’s administration leaves many questions unanswered, which points “to major failures of leadership across the whole upper administration,” for which the university should be accountable.